benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 - Removing onscreen keyboard as default
 - Updated most screens to JavaFX
 - Bug fixes

-Known Issues:
-- Several display issues in right-to-left languages (e.g. Arabic, Farsi) and in other languages (e.g. Burmese) for some OSs/screen resolutions
-- In right-to-left languages (e.g. Arabic, Farsi), during the account setup wizard, the date format sequence field defaults to blank, so you must pick a value explicitly before going to the next step in the wizard or you will receive an error
-- You must change language separately for login screen and main UI
-- Text in the user interface in languages that have not been translated (or where wording has changed from earlier translations) will be marked with brackets
-- Very first menu click when opening Martus must be repeated for menu to load
-- You are able to open multiple view windows for same record
-- You are not asked to confirm when deleting an item (group of fields) in a multi-item list in a record
-- Imported records folder created with each account, not only when importing records
-- Sorting in record lists is case-sensitive (e.g. titles that start with upper-case letters are sorted before any that start with lower-case letters)
-- In Windows, some dialogs do not show that Martus is still working as they load (which makes the screen look blank if they take a long time)
-- If you have a newer version of a record that is not on the server (but there are earlier versions on the server), downloading records in the Sync Manager or automatic downloads (configured under Server Settings) will cause an error.
-You can avoid this by making sure all versions of records are backed up to the server.
-If you need assistance, email martus@benetech.org
-- If you have not selected the "Have Server Default On?" option under Server Settings, you will need to click the "Server On/Off" button at the top of the main Martus screen twice to turn on your server connection
-- Martus may crash with certain behaviors on certain versions of Mac OSX with certain hardware/graphics/video drivers.
-   If this happens, see the Martus User Guide FAQs for help, or email martus@benetech.org

 Features from earlier releases that are not in 5.0:
 - Spellcheck